-An Employee required to work overtime, other than as an extension of duty, on Saturday, Sunday or statutory holiday shall be paid a minimum payment equal to three hours at the appropriate rate.
+Where an Employee works overtime at the request of their manager, other than as an extension of duty, on Saturday, Sunday or statutory holiday shall be paid a minimum payment equal to three hours at the appropriate rate.

-5.5.3 Employees shall where ever practicable be allowed a minimum break of ten consecutive hours between spells of duty.
+5.7.3 Employees shall wherever practicable be allowed a minimum break of ten consecutive hours between spells of duty.

-5.6 Call Back
+5.8 Call Back

-An Employee shall be paid for a minimum of three hours at the appropriate rate when he/she is called back by their manager.
+An Employee shall be paid for a minimum of three hours at the appropriate rate when they are called back by their manager.

-5.7 Time Off in Lieu (TOIL)
+5.9 Time Off in Lieu (TOIL)